Daredevil set for supersonic skydive over New Mexico

 The 30-million-cubic-foot (850,000-cubic-meter) plastic balloon, which is about one-tenth the thickness of a Ziploc bag, cannot handle winds greater than 6 miles per hour (9.7 km per hour).

-Baumgartner hopes to break the record of 102,800 feet for the highest-altitude freefall, a milestone set in 1960 by U.S. Air Force Colonel Joe Kittinger.
+Baumgartner hopes to break the record of 102,800 feet (31,333 meters) for the highest-altitude freefall, a milestone set in 1960 by U.S. Air Force Colonel Joe Kittinger.

-As he falls from 120,000 feet Baumgartner would also break the sound barrier.
-With virtually no air to resist his fall, he was expected to reach the speed of sound, which is 690 mph at that altitude, after about 35 seconds of freefall.
+As he falls from 120,000 feet (36,576 meters) Baumgartner would also break the sound barrier.
+With virtually no air to resist his fall, he was expected to reach the speed of sound, which is 690 mph (1,110 kph) at that altitude, after about 35 seconds of freefall.

 He would stay supersonic for nearly a minute and should freefall for a total of 5 minutes and 35 seconds.